SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 ----------

-A subclass can provide its own custom implementation of an instance method, class method, instance property, class property, or subscript that it would otherwise inherit from a superclass.
+A subclass can provide its own custom implementation of an instance method, class method, instance property, or subscript that it would otherwise inherit from a superclass.
 This is known as :newTerm:`overriding`.